Spare Parts Know How

 March 26 spkhadmin

 In October 2012 Phillip Slater was interviewed by Dustin Mattison for the Kinaxis Supply Chain Expert website.
 In this interview Phillip discusses why spare parts are different to other inventory types and what this means for those that manage spare parts inventory.
-For access to this post, and all of our content, join using the […]
+For information on our Pro Level membership please visit […]

 Reorder Point Definition – What You Need to Know